Conrad II, Holy Roman Emperor: Treaty of Merseburg

 Soon after Mieszko had concluded peace with the Empire, he was deposed by Bezprym, who had been in exile in the Kievan Rus' since 1025.
 Bezprym, with Conrad's approval, had persuaded the Kievan Grand Prince Yaroslav I the Wise to invade Poland and install Bezprym as sovereign.
 Mieszko fled to Bohemia where he was imprisoned and castrated by Duke Oldřich in retribution for Mieszko's father Bolesław's blinding of Duke Boleslaus III, Oldřich's brother, thirty years earlier.
-Shortly after taking power, Bezprym sent the Polish regalia to Conrad, officially renouncing the title "king" in favor of the traditional title "duke" and accepting the overlordship of the Empire over Poland.
+Shortly after taking power, Bezprym sent the Polish regalia to Conrad, officially renouncing the title "king" in favour of the traditional title "duke" and accepting the overlordship of the Empire over Poland.
 The royal regalia were delivered by Mieszko II's wife, Richeza of Lotharingia.

 Bezprym's reign, however, was short.
 His extreme cruelty caused his half-brother Otto Bolesławowic to conspire against him.
-Bezprym's own men murdered him in spring 1032, which created a power vacuum in Poland.
+Bezprym's own men murdered him in the spring of 1032, which created a power vacuum in Poland.
 Conrad responded by holding a diet at Merseburg in 1033 to address the situation.
 Conrad's wife, Empress Gisela of Swabia, interceded on Mieszko's behalf and requested he be freed from imprisonment in Bohemia and allowed to regain the Polish throne.
 Under the terms of the Treaty of Merseburg, Conrad divided Poland among Mieszko, Otto and Detric, another half-brother.
 Mieszko was allowed to retain the title of Duke and nominal authority over all of Poland.
 Now that the Empire had a strong central leader, the treaty significantly increased the Empire's influence over Poland.

 The regulation was short-lived as in 1033 Otto was killed by one of his own men, and Mieszko II took over his domains.
 Shortly after, Mieszko expelled Detric and reunited the whole country.
 Though Mieszko regained his territory, he still was opposed by the nobility and his own subjects.
 Mieszko did not adopt Bezprym's renunciation of the Polish crown and continued to style himself as King.
 Mieszko II died soon after in 1034, and upon his death, a Pagan reaction in Poland erupted.
 Subsequently, his wife Richeza and son Casimir I fled to the Empire.